 If no additional seats or sections will be added students should check the online schedule regularly and during the drop/add period for course openings.

 Undergraduate and post-bacc students are generally restricted to taking only undergraduate-level courses.
 Exceptions may be made based on the following criteria:

 An undergraduate student must have a cumulative grade point average of 3.5 or higher and be within 18 semester hours of graduation; a post-baccalaureate student must have a cumulative grade point average of 3.5 or higher in his or her undergraduate work as well as any graduate work taken at this or any other institution.
 Eligibility does not guarantee admission into a course.

-Any graduate level course taken as an undergraduate or post-bacc student will never count toward graduate degree requirements should the student be subsequently admitted.
-Students should contact the Office of Academic Assistance (email@example.com) and speak to an advisor for the appropriate for approval form and process.
+Any graduate level course taken as an undergraduate or post-baccalaureate student will never count toward graduate degree requirements should the student be subsequently admitted.
+Students should contact the Office of Academic Assistance (firstname.lastname@example.org) and speak to an adviser for the appropriate approval form and process.
 Most undergraduate or post-bacc students will not be eligible for an exception.

-- Note: Post-baccalaureate students who did not attend Georgia State as an undergraduate student must submit a transcript from previously attended institutions with this form.
+- Note: Post-baccalaureate students who did not attend Georgia State as undergraduates must submit a transcript from previously attended institutions with this form.

 Department of Economics

 - Economics: To complete an Economics minor a student must take 15 hours (5 classes) in Economics with at least 9 hours (3 classes) at the 3000-4000 level.ECON 2105 and/or ECON 2106 are recommended and may be counted in the minor.

 Yes.
 Walk-ins are held Monday through Thursday each week.
 The walk-in schedule is: